ethereum/ethereum-org-website/src/content/developers/docs/scaling/zk-rollups/index.md

 Like the EVM, a zkEVM transitions between states after computation is performed on some inputs.
 The difference is that the zkEVM also creates zero-knowledge proofs to verify the correctness of every step in the program’s execution.
 Validity proofs could verify the correctness of operations that touch the VM’s state (memory, stack, storage) and the computation itself (i.e., did the operation call the right opcodes and execute them correctly?).

 The introduction of EVM-compatible ZK-rollups is expected to help developers leverage the scalability and security guarantees of zero-knowledge proofs.
-More importantly, compatibility with native Ethereum infrastructure means developers can build zk-friendly dApps using familiar (and battle-tested) tooling and langugages.
+More importantly, compatibility with native Ethereum infrastructure means developers can build zk-friendly dapps using familiar (and battle-tested) tooling and languages.

 ## How do ZK-rollup fees work? {#how-do-zk-rollup-fees-work}